 Remove the left hinge.

-Remove two screws securing the LCD screen on the top.
+Remove two screws securing the mounting brackets on the top.

 Now you can separate the LCD screen from the display cover and access the video cable.